dannguyen/aws-textract-pdf-to-csv-demo/README.md

 Testing AWS Textract's ability to extract data tables from real-world data PDFs (i.e. pdf-to-csv)

-I originally intended to do a quick writeup of AWS just-released Textract cloud service and thought I could write about how it did on a particular FBI PDF report [in just a gist](https://gist.github.com/dannguyen/3673e67a495c172abbd3bb8a9a6e199a).
-But I soon realize the number of files involved – e.g. screenshots, example PDFs, CSV output from multiple software solutions besides Textract – was really impractical for a Github gist, and much more manageable as a Github repo.
+> **This is a work in progress** (and likely to be abandoned because I hate pdf work when it's for an actual job, and despite it even more as a hobby).
+I originally wanted to do a quick writeup of the new AWS Textract cloud service, and I thought I could write about how it did on a particular FBI data report [in just a single Github gist](https://gist.github.com/dannguyen/3673e67a495c172abbd3bb8a9a6e199a).
+But I soon realized the number of files involved – e.g. screenshots, example PDFs, CSV output from multiple software solutions besides Textract – was really impractical for a Github gist, and much more manageable as a Github repo.
 So here you are.

-**This is a work in progress** (and likely to be abandoned because I hate this kind of work when it's actual work, nevermind doing it out of "fun" and curiosity).

 Further down in this README,[ you'll see the raw data and my observations](#bookmark-intro-to-aws) on how Textract performed on the sample image file that Amazon provides (tl;dr: surprise surprise, it does a perfect job!).
 So far, I also have a [partial writeup and data on how Textract handles a PDF](./examples/fbi-nics/README-fbi-nics.md) from the FBI National Instant Criminal Background Check System (tl;dr: pretty good for how complicated the PDF is; unfortunately, it also makes a few serious and unpredictable errors in transcribing various data values):